Betsimisaraka/react-random-quote-generator/readme.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 -   Where can I see your demo?
+Just click the link in the demo above and you will see the finished project.

 -   What was your experience?

 My experience was building the quote by react router dom that we just have learned that a few weeks ago.

 -   What have you learned/improved?
-    -  I have learned how can I use switch and route in react.
+    -  I have learned how to use switch and route in react.
     -  And also I learned to use useParams with this exercise.

 -   Your wisdom? :)